HMS Victory 75cm – Free shipping

 - Gun ports actually cut into the hull

 - Lattice grates, rudder chains, wooden ladders and planked steps

 - Realistic lifeboats with oars and numerous other deck features

 - Sails are handmade with fine linen and rigging lines that vary in texture

-- Handcrafted according to scale through original plans and pictures of the actual Victory ship
+- This replica is hand crafted according to scale through original plans and pictures of the real Victory ship

-- This model comes with a solid wood base with metal name plate and a laminated sheet of history of the Victory ship.
+- The model comes with a solid wood base with metal name plate and a laminated sheet of history of the ship.